Representing spherical tensors with scalar-based machine-learning models: Introduction

 We base our discussion on the results of Ref.~\citenum{NEURIPS2021_f1b07759}, where it is proven that only scalar functions are required to describe a vectorial property in arbitrary dimension.
 In this work we will focus exclusively on $\mathbb{R}^3$ space, as we are mostly interested in describing point clouds in real space.
-The main result of Ref.~\citenum{NEURIPS2021_f1b07759} is that, given an equivariant vectorial function $\bm h$ depending on a set of input vectors $\{\br_i\}_{i=1}^n$, it is possible to find $n$ scalar functions $f_i$ depending on the same set of inputs, such that
+The main result of Ref.~\citenum{NEURIPS2021_f1b07759} is that, given an equivariant vectorial function $\bm h$ depending on a set of input vectors $\{\br_i\}_{i=1}^n$, it is possible to find $n$ scalar functions $f_i$ depending on the same set of inputs (in particular, depending on products of powers of inner products of the input vectors, $(\br_i\cdot \br_j)$, as implied by the fundamental theorem of invariant theory~\cite{NEURIPS2021_f1b07759,shap16mms,weyl1946classical}), such that

 namely this function is fully defined on the space spanned by its inputs.
-This property is a direct consequence of the equivariance of the function $\bm h$, which can be stated as follows: Given an element $Q$ of the orthogonal group $Q\in O(3)$ and a suitable representation of it $\bm Q$, then it holds that $\bm h(\{\bm Q\br_i\}) = \bm Q \bm h(\{\br_i\})$.
+This property is a direct consequence of the equivariance of the function $\bm h$, which can be stated as follows: Given an element $Q$ of the orthogonal group $Q\in O(3)$ and a suitable representation of it, $\bm Q$, then it holds that $\bm h(\{\bm Q\br_i\}) = \bm Q \bm h(\{\br_i\})$.
 However, when dealing with higher rank tensors, the results of Eq.~\eqref{eq:scalars_are_universal} are not easily generalizable.
 This can be seen by means of the following (proper) rank 2 tensor